Raptor3um/raptoreum/docs/evm/QUESTIONS.md

 integration.
 The signing primitives (Phase 5.1–5.3) work either way; only the key-derivation pipeline depends on this.

-**Want from core team.** Pick A or B. Recommend A unless there's a specific reason against it (cross-chain identity is widely considered a feature, not a bug).
+**Want from core team.** Pick A or B.

+**Proposed answer.** **Path A (`m/44'/60'/0'/0/i`).** The decisive argument is recoverability: a user's seed phrase imported into ANY Ethereum wallet (MetaMask, Ledger, Trezor) must find their RTM-EVM funds — with Path B it silently wouldn't, which is a foreseeable funds-loss support disaster.
+Cross-chain address reuse is standard across the EVM ecosystem and widely treated as a feature.
+Mitigate the confusion risk in the wallet UI (label the EVM account "RTM EVM — chainId 7373").
+The signing primitives are path-agnostic, so this can be ratified independently of the PR review.

 ---